-The District later prepared a revised WSCP, the 2017 Water Shortage Contingency Plan (2017 WSCP), and adopted same by Ordinance No. 101 on July 10, 2017.
+The District later prepared a revised WSCP, the 2020 Water Shortage Contingency Plan (2020 WSCP), and adopted same by Ordinance No. 101 on July 10, 2017.
 The 2017 WSCP was prepared in response to the addition of CWC Sections 365 through 367.
 Sections 365 through 367 were added to the CWC by Senate Bill 814 on August 29, 2016 and relate to excessive residential water use during drought.

 Since adoption of the 2017 WSCP, several revisions and additions to the CWC have taken effect.
 In 2015, Senate Bill 664 added Section 10632.5 to the CWC.
 CWC Section 10632.5 requires that a WSCP, beginning January 1, 2020, include a seismic risk assessment and mitigation plan to assess the vulnerability of each of the various facilities of a water system and mitigate those vulnerabilities.
 Section 10632.5 additionally requires that an urban water supplier update the seismic risk assessment and mitigation plan when updating its urban water management plan.
 In 2018, Senate Bill 606 (SB 606) modified CWC Section 10632 and added Sections 10632.2 and 10632.3, which pertain to the contents of a WSCP, the usage of a WSCP during a drought or other shortage conditions, and the requirement that a WSCP be included as part of an urban water supplier's urban water management plan.
 In 2019, Assembly Bill 1414 amended CWC Section 10632.1, requiring an urban water supplier to conduct an annual water supply and demand assessment and to submit an annual water shortage assessment report to the Department of Water Resources (DWR).
 The WSCP must include the procedures for conducting the annual water supply and demand assessment.
-The District adopted its 2020 WSCP by Ordinance No. 105 on August 9, 2021.

-This current WSCP supersedes the 2017 and 2020 WSCPs and has been adopted pursuant to Ordinance No. 108, a copy of which is included in Appendix 1 herein.
+This current WSCP supersedes the 7 and 2020 WSCP and has been adopted pursuant to Ordinance No. 105, a copy of which is included in Appendix 1 herein.
 This WSCP has been made available to the public prior to adoption, and the final, adopted version will be made available to the public, and provided to the City of Ridgecrest, County of Kern, County of San Bernardino, DWR within 30 days after adoption.